simeonf/decorators/README.md

 # Decorators

-Exercises for exploring and implementing useful decorator patterns in Python
+Exercises for exploring and implementing useful decorator patterns in Python.
+Python 3 please!

 ## Resources

 * A basic ["what is a decorator?" blog post](http://simeonfranklin.com/blog/2012/jul/1/python-decorators-in-12-steps/) I wrote.
-Everybody has to right one of these, right?
+Everybody has to write one of these, right?
 * A more recent and thorough [Primer on Python Decorators](https://realpython.com/primer-on-python-decorators/)
 * A list of [cool Python Decorators](https://github.com/lord63/awesome-python-decorator)